zaynebmellouli/CVD_prediction/README.md

 - `implementations.py`contains the mandatory functions for the project

-- `run.ipynb`contains all the code and steps we followed to implement the project
+- `run.ipynb`contains all the code and steps we followed to implement the project.
+It is the most complete and invite the reader to follow the steps we took to implement the project in this file.

 - `run.py`contains the minimal code to generate the submission (might take 3 minutes of loading the data and 3 minutes of training)